-The Financial Alignment Initiative is designed to better align the financial incentives of Medicare and Medicaid to provide Medicare-Medicaid enrollees with a better care experience.
-Through the Initiative, CMS will partner with states to test two new models for their effectiveness in accomplishing these goals.
+The Financial Alignment Initiative is designed to provide individuals dually enrolled for Medicare and Medicaid with a better care experience and to better align the financial incentives of the Medicare and Medicaid programs.
+Through the Initiative, CMS partners with states to test two new models for their effectiveness in accomplishing these goals.
 This initiative is possible through the collaboration of the CMS Innovation Center and the CMS Medicare-Medicaid Coordination Office.

-Today there are over 9 million Americans enrolled in both the Medicare and Medicaid programs, Medicare-Medicaid enrollees.
-The Financial Alignment Initiative seeks to increase access to quality, seamless programs to better coordinate benefits and services for the Medicare-Medicaid enrollee population.
+Today there are over 12 million Americans enrolled in both the Medicare and Medicaid programs.
+The Financial Alignment Initiative seeks to increase access to high quality, seamless systems of care that better coordinate benefits and services for the dually eligible enrollee population.

-Last July, CMS announced two new models to support care coordination for the Medicare-Medicaid enrollee population through the Financial Alignment Initiative.
-Through it, CMS is working with States to test two models that may better align the service delivery and finances of the Medicare and Medicaid programs.
+In 2011 CMS announced two new models to support care coordination for the dually eligible individuals through the Financial Alignment Initiative.
+Through this initiative, CMS is working with States to test two models to integrate primary, acute, behavioral health and long-term services and supports for dually eligible individuals and better align the financing of the Medicare and Medicaid programs.

 The two models are:

 - Capitated Model: A State, CMS, and a health plan enter into a three-way contract, and the plan receives a prospective blended payment to provide comprehensive, coordinated care.

 - Managed Fee-for-Service Model: A State and CMS enter into an agreement by which the State would be eligible to benefit from savings resulting from initiatives designed to improve quality and reduce costs for both Medicare and Medicaid.

 CMs is also partnering with Minnesota to implement an alternative model testing Medicare and Medicaid administrative alignment activities, building on the longstanding Minnesota Senior Health Options program.